-It should be common sense, but you’d be surprised how many people leave a spare key tucked into a wheel or your front doormat.
-If you need a spare key, keep it in a lockbox or insert in your wallet.
-In the same vein, you also shouldn’t leave your car unlocked, even if you’re only leaving it unattended for a few minutes; you’re just asking someone to come mess with your stuff and the interior of your car.
+You also shouldn’t leave your car unlocked, even if you’re only leaving it unattended for a few minutes.
+You’re just asking someone to mess with your belongings and the interior of your car.

 Park It Inside

-Do you have a garage?
-You might want to clear out some of your old junk and put your car in at night.
-Keeping your vehicle in a locked garage works as a great deterrent to vandalism because most vandals are simply looking to cause a little trouble and aren't much interested in exerting a lot of effort to do it.
+You might want to clear out some of that old junk in your garage and put your car in there at night.
+Keeping your vehicle in a locked garage works as a great deterrent to vandalism, because most vandals are simply looking to cause a little trouble.
+They're not interested in exerting a lot of effort to do it.

-Think about it.
-If some young delinquent wants to key a car, and the choice is between breaking into a locked building or simply walking down the street in order to accomplish the task, what choice do you suppose this genius is going to make?
+If some young delinquent wants to key a car, and the choice is between breaking into a locked building or simply walking down the street to accomplish the task, what choice do you suppose they're going to make?

-If parking in a garage is not an option, however, there are still several precautions you can take that are easy to do and pretty effective, too.
+If parking in a garage isn't an option, you can take some other precautions that are easy and effective also.

 Light It Up

-This is another example of where drawing attention to your vehicle is a good thing.
-Consider installing a quality motion-activated car alarm.
-And by quality, I mean one that doesn't go off when it's hit by a slight breeze but makes one big racket when it does go off.
+Consider installing a quality motion-activated car alarm, one that doesn't go off when it's hit by a slight breeze but makes a big racket when it does go off.

-Some owners think that car alarms are useless because most people just ignore them.
-But the truth is that when a vandal stands next to one that is blasting at 120db, they won't be standing there long.
+Some owners think that car alarms are useless, because most people just ignore them, but a vandal who's lurking near one that's blasting at 120db won't be standing there for long.

 Hide Your Stuff

 Make your car less attractive to thieves and vandals.
-Don't leave anything of value in plain sight to anyone looking into your car.
-Don’t leave anything on the seats, even if they’re tucked under a concealing jacket or blanket.
+Don't leave anything of value in plain sight or on the seats, even if they’re tucked under a concealing jacket or blanket.
 If you have a garage door opener, and you park outside, take the garage door opener inside with you.
-Lock your valuables in your trunk or glove compartment, or hide them under a seat.
-Better yet, take them with you.
-Don't give a thief an incentive to bust out your window.
+Lock your valuables in the trunk or glove compartment, hide them under a seat, or take them with you.
+Don't give a thief any incentive to break your window.

-An immobilizer is an electronic device that prevents your car from being “hotwired” by requiring a special key or token to start the car.
-Studies have shown installing immobilizers has reduced rates of car theft by up to 40% in the European Union.
+An immobilizer is an electronic device that prevents your car from being hotwired.
+It requires a special key or a token to start the car.
+Studies have shown that installing immobilizer devices are up to 50% effective in reducing vehicle theft.

 It doesn't hurt to be on good terms with your neighbors.
-First of all, they will be more likely to look out for you (and your car.
+First of all, they'll be more likely to look out for you and your car.
 And second, it's much less likely that one of them will want to vandalize your property if they actually like you.
 Sometimes, even that isn't enough—kids will be kids.
 But you might be able to work the insurance claim out with the parents and help the kid at the same time.

-Finally, there is one more "catch-all" tip: use common sense.
+Here's the most important tip of all: always use common sense.
 Don't park in a bad neighborhood if you can avoid doing so.
 Don't leave your car unattended for long periods of time.
-Common sense may not keep you from avoiding all of the bad guys out there, but it could possibly deter the one that's out there right now.
+Common sense might not let you avoid all of the bad people out there, but it could possibly deter the ones who are out there right now.